-16. Categorical?
+15. Categorical?
 Yes (though it's a stretch).
 No knowers of critical thinking are things that will ever starve.

 Subject: Knowers of critical thinking.
 Predicate: Things that will ever starve.
 Quantity: Universal.
 Quality: Negative.

-- 17. Categorical?
-No. Nearly every \neq all.
-Nearly every \neq some. - 18.
+- 16. Categorical?
+No. Nearly every $\neq$ all.
+Nearly every $\neq$ some. - 17.
 Categorical?
-No. It's a compound. - 19.
+No. It's a compound. - 22.
 Categorical?
 Yes.
-Some female teacher of critical thinking at this school is a person who gives A's to all her students.
+Dr. E is not a cat owner.